longhnguyen125/Yellow-Cabs-Project/README.md

   Increase coverage during morning and evening rush hours, and ensure enough drivers in high-demand zones like Midtown and Penn Station.

 - **Target profitable but under-served hours.**
   Early-morning hours (around 3–6 AM) have high revenue per minute; targeted incentives could make these shifts attractive to drivers.
+Though, its down side was limited ride requested.

 - **Focus on high-value boroughs and zones.**
   Boroughs with strong revenue and tipping behavior (e.g., Manhattan and Brooklyn) should receive proportionally more driver coverage.